-SMGT 1352 Employee Recruiting, Retention and Employee Development (MnTC 11)
+SMGT 1352 Employee Recruiting, Retention and Employee Development

-This course provides students with the skills and strategies necessary to assess training needs, design and prepare a training plan.
-Emphasis will be on meeting identified training needs, using effective adult learning techniques, and transferring the training to the workplace.
-(Prerequisites: None).
+This course provides students with the skills and strategies necessary to recruit, retain and develop employees in an increasingly diverse workforce.
+Emphasis will be on recruitment strategies and employee development using effective adult learning techniques, and transferring the training to the workplace.
+(Prerequisites: None.)

-SMGT 1420 Documentation and Written Communication (MnTC 11)
+SMGT 1420 Documentation and Written Communication Skills for Supervisors

 This course is specifically designed to provide students with the skills necessary for supervisors to effectively and accurately document performance and communicate with employees using a variety of written formats.
 The course will emphasize the importance of determining: who, what, why, where, when, and how in written communications to clearly communicate understanding of important information to employees.
 Typical situations for supervisors requiring course learning objectives include providing performance feedback, documenting a safety or discipline incident, giving precise directions, or preparing a formal report.
-Recommended entry skills/knowledge: Reading and writing at the college level is encouraged.
-(Prerequisites: None).
+Recommended entry skills/knowledge: Reading and writing at the college level.
+(Prerequisites: None.)